URL vs URI: Key Difference Between URL and URI

 Confusion about URN

-There is a confusion about URN that, if you implement protocols like https, ftp, etc, then it is called a URL, even though it is a URI.
+There is a confusion about URN: if you implement protocols like https, ftp, etc., then it is called a URL, even though it is a URI.

 The problem with such a debate is that appropriate RFC are extremely dense and sometimes even contradictory.
-For example, RFC 3986 says, URI can be either a name, locator or both.
+For example, RFC 3986 says a URI can be either a name, a locator, or both.

 Why URL?

-Here are the important reasons of using URL:
+Here are the important reasons I focus on using URL:

 • URL tells you how to access a particular resource.